 Where does your t-shirt come from?
-It is a question that apparently can be answered with an awkward neck twist and a glance at the label, but the real answer is way more complex.
-Even producing a single t-shirt relies on coordinating an array of interconnected supply chains, usually spanning multiple nations.
-This globalized system is a marvel of human ingenuity and logistics; it also can obscure the true carbon emissions of the products we use, raising serious questions about their sustainability.
-And it enables wealthier countries to effectively outsource their emissions to less wealthy ones via “carbon colonialism.”
+It is a question that apparently can be answered with an awkward neck twist and a glance at the label, but the real answer is far more complex, as producing a single t-shirt relies on coordinating an array of interconnected supply chains, usually spanning multiple nations.
+This globalized system is a marvel of human ingenuity and logistics; it also can obscure the true carbon emissions of the products we use, raising serious questions about their “sustainability.”

-Unlike other garment exporters, such as Bangladesh or Vietnam, Cambodia doesn’t grow cotton.
-Nor does it spin cotton or manufacture artificial fibers.
+Unlike other garment exporters, such as Bangladesh or Vietnam, Cambodia does not grow cotton, nor does it spin cotton or manufacture artificial fibers.
 Instead, Cambodian factories import textiles from abroad, often only providing the finishing touches to partly completed garments.
-So, although your garment may say it’s from “Cambodia”, the textiles probably came from further afield – much further.
+So, although your garment may say it is from “Cambodia,” the textiles probably came from further afield – much further.

 So, the Cambodia label on that t-shirt marks just one stop along a vast global journey.
 Indeed, before you bought it in the UK, the t-shirt – and the raw materials behind it – probably travelled between 25,000km and a whopping 64,000km (over-one-and-a-half times the Earth’s circumference).